 BUT with that being said I wanted these SIMPLE and EASY, those are a must.

 So I tested and tested until I got what I wanted.
 A Crispy Sweet Potato Wedges that was easy to make, could actually be picked up and dipped in sauce with out flopping over, and for it to be baked so that it could remain a fresh healthy side dish.
+Perfect for making some dipping sauce for sweet potato fries.

 So I decided to give these Sweet Potato Wedges the hot pan treatment…What does that even mean?